The town of Bath in Steuben County has plenty of reasons you should add this little Southern Tier town to your list of day trips.

 by Chris Clemens

 In the lower-west portion of the Finger Lakes, in a section sometimes called the Southern Tier, lies Bath, New York.
 It is the county seat of Steuben County and easily accessible from Route 86.
 Both the town and the village are small.
-Most people driving from the north are headed elsewhere like Corning or Elmira and consider Bath only a quick spot to stop for a bathroom break or pass altogether.
+Most people driving by consider Bath only a quick spot to stop for a bathroom break or pass altogether.

 Those people are wrong.

 I recently spent part of a day touring around Bath with Ron Smith, the current Town Supervisor.
 He said he, “didn’t want any credit”, but I’m going to go against his wishes.
 I’m gonna give it to him anyway.

 Ron, as well as many of the others I’ve encountered while visiting on different occasions have all been really hospitable.
 Any scene you’ve ever watched in a movie about an aging, quaint town where locals sit together at the local breakfast counter drinking coffee and telling stories of catching that day’s biggest fish could easily have been filmed right in Bath.
 Everyone I’ve encountered on my visits is happy to share their region with visitors.